BRC Website Home

 During 2010 Metropolitan No. 1 came to the end of its current boiler certificate, with a special Farewell to Met No.1 event in on 17th October 2010.
 The Society then looked at options for its next overhaul, ideally before the 150th Anniversary of the Metropolitan Railway in 2013.
 An agreement has been reached with London Transport Museum that Met No. 1 should be transported to the Flour Mill workshops for assessment and costing of the work needed to return the loco to steam in time for the 150th anniversary of steam on the Underground.
 Once costings were available the Society and the London Transport Museum decided to launch a full restoration appeal.
 All transport and works for the first steps were at no cost to QRS.
 A tender was issued for restoration to Railway Group standards for mainline running, with a view to allowing Met.
 1 onto the underground system in 2013.
 The tender was awarded to the Flour Mill where a heavy overhaul was recently completed, with the aim to run the first services on the London Underground in January 2013.

 On February 2013 Met 1 returned home to the Buckinghamshire Railway Centre where it operated paired with Metropolitan Railway Dreadnought Carriage No. 465, which is on extended loan from the Vintage Carriages Trust.
-Met No.1 is scheduled to be back in London over the weekend of 13 - 14 April 2013, appearing at London Transport's Acton Depot open weekend.
-On the 25 - 27th May Met No. 1 will run several public trips on the northern end of the Metropolitan Line.
+Met No.1 returned to London over the weekend of 13 - 14 April 2013, appearing at London Transport's Acton Depot open weekend.
+On the 25 - 27th May Met No. 1 ran several public trips on the northern end of the Metropolitan Line.

 A number of years ago a QRS member funded the manufacture of a set of replacement builders plates for the locomotive.
 However, a number of years passed before they were fitted whilst the puzzling evidence of why there was no sign of the original fitting location was researched.
 As mentioned above Met.
 No. 1 was built to replace the original of that number, a Beyer Peacock locomotive similar to No. 23 in the L.T.
 Museum.
 It would appear that the Operating Department applied to the Metropolitan Railway Board for funds with which to replace No. 1.
 This was denied for financial reasons.